security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

 Different sources will spell an organization's name in different ways.
 We choose and record a canonical version of a organization's name in the `Organization: Name` field.
 All other spellings that we have found are treated as aliases and stored in this field.
-Where the country being researched is non-English speaking, use this field to record English language translations of an organization's name.

 Although we do not use ordinal indicators like `2nd` or `10/o` in the canonical name we choose for an organization, where a source uses an Ordinal we record it as an alias.